 Applicants are encouraged to apply early in order to obtain full advantage of educational planning, financial aid processing, placement testing and advising services.

-Notification of acceptance occurs as soon as possible after all necessary documents are received by the Admissions Office.
+Notification of acceptance occurs within 48 hours after applications are received by the Admissions Office.

 PLACEMENT TESTING